spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/click-and-collect-feature-walkthrough.md

   - Relates to Sales Shipment (1-to-many relationship).
   - Has a Store (many-to-many relationship).
 - **Product Offer:**
-  - Contains attributes like Price, Availability, etc.
-  - Relates to Product (1-to-many relationship).
+  - Relates to Product (many-to-1 relationship).
-  - Relates to Stock (Warehouse) (1-to-many relationship).
+  - Relates to Stock (Warehouse) (many-to-1 relationship).
 - **Product:**
-  - Relates to Product Price (1-to-1 relationship).
+  - Relates to Product Price (1-to-many relationship).
-  - Relates to Product Stock (1-to-1 relationship).
+  - Relates to Product Stock (1-to-many relationship).
   - Has a Product Offer (1-to-many relationship).
 - **Sales Order:**
-  - Contains Sales Order Item (1-to-many relationship).
+  - Has Sales Order Item (1-to-many relationship).
   - Relates to Sales Shipment (1-to-many relationship).
 - **Sales Order Item:**
-  - Has a Sales Shipemnt (1-to-many relationship).
+  - Has a Sales Shipment (many-to-1 relationship).
 - **Stock (Warehouse):**
-  - Contains Product Offer Stock (1-to-many relationship).
+  - Has Product Offer Stock (1-to-many relationship).
-  - Contains Product Stock (1-to-many relationship).
+  - Has Product Stock (1-to-many relationship).

 The relationships indicate how each entity interacts with others within the system.
 For example, a Store can have multiple Service Points, a Merchant can offer various Product Offers, and each Product Offer can be linked to multiple Products.
 The model also differentiates between new entities and relations (shown in green) and existing ones (shown in white), which helps to understand the changes or extensions made to the existing system.